Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program Frequently Asked Questions (FAQ)

 Is participation in a survey required to receive funds?

 Yes.
 Participation in a follow-up survey is required and agreeing to participate is part of the application.
 This helps thread and the ACCEE fund evaluate program impact and identify future needs.
+After the final application period, all funded programs will be sent a post-application survey.
+Completion of this survey is required; failure to do so may affect eligibility for future funding.

 If thread has questions regarding your application, you will be notified by email and/or phone.
 You will have the opportunity to submit any missing information or correct any mistakes.
 The goal is for every eligible child care and early education entity to receive funding.